capasitore/RGBDCameraCalibration/README.md

 **1. find a good DSLR camera!** If possible, set everything to the **manual** mode in your camera. **DO NOT USE** auto focus.

 **2. mount the PrimeSense and your DSLR together:** I found [DepthKit](http://www.rgbdtoolkit.com/index.html) very helpful.
 If you cannot mount them by yourself, DepthKit is a good option.
 The mount can be placed on a tripod too.
+They also have a tutorial about how to calibrate the RGBD camera systems.

 **3. capture depth and color images:** We need to capture depth and color images from PrimeSense, and color images from DSLR.

-**4. optimize the focal length:** use the depth information to further optimize the focal length of the color sensor in PrimeSense.
+**4. optimize the focal length:** in some cases, if your PrimeSense does not provide very accurate registration between the depth and the color sensor, it might be necessary to optimize the focal length manually.
+We use golden section search to figure out the best focal length in the function opt\_primesense.
+Details are attached in \matlab\README.md

-**5. stereo calibration: ** Follow [the fifth example](http://www.vision.caltech.edu/bouguetj/calib_doc/htmls/example5.html) in the calibration toolbox to calibrate the color sensor and DSLR.
+**5. stereo calibration:** Follow [the fifth example](http://www.vision.caltech.edu/bouguetj/calib_doc/htmls/example5.html) in the calibration toolbox to calibrate the color sensor and DSLR.

 Please visit /matlab to find more details.

-**contact us**
+**contact me**

-Till now calibrating RGBD camera system is still a quite tedious work for me.
+Till now calibrating RGBD camera system is still a quite tedious task for me.
 If you have better ideas, feel free to send an email to <taodu@stanford.edu> and tell us your comments!